-Upon completion of Form 4, students write MSCE exams (Malawi School Certificate of Education).
+Upon completing Form 4, students write MSCE exams (Malawi School Certificate of Education).
 Successful Kuwala students are awarded the MSCE Certificate.
 Unsuccessful students earn a Certificate of Completion, recognizing the milestone.
-The emphasis here is on knowledge, skills and values acquired by secondary school students and not the number of public examinations passed.
+The emphasis here is on knowledge, skills and values acquired by secondary school students, not the number of public examinations passed.

 As a Christian school, we work to provide an environment based on values that will assist in establishing the foundation for a successful life and nurture our students to reach their full potential as an individual created in God’s image.

-Students are guided by a syllabus based textbook to read a verse from a Good News Bible.
+A syllabus-based textbook guides students to read a verse from a Good News Bible.
 After reading the verse, the teacher asks the students to paraphrase in their own words the meaning.
-Different groups present their thoughts and the teacher clarifies using a teachers’ guide what the verse means.
-The teacher also recognizes those who were close to the correct meaning of the verse.
+Different groups present their thoughts, and the teacher clarifies, using a teacher’s guide, what the verse means.
 Students also read stories from the bible, and the teacher asks questions to see if the students understand the stories.

-The school general time table also has extra-curricular activities such as; prayers every Friday and Monday after classes, sports (netball, volleyball, football, frisbee,) and other indoor games like chess, draft, and Bawo.
+The school’s general timetable also has extra-curricular activities such as; prayers every Friday and Monday after classes, sports (netball, volleyball, football, frisbee,) and other indoor games like chess, draft, and Bawo.

-Service day, every Wednesday is work around campus.
-Activities include; helping with landscaping, caring for plants in the school garden, caring for and planting trees; the girls are encouraged to give back to the village by teaching the younger children.
+Service day, every Wednesday, is work around campus.
+Activities include; helping with landscaping, caring for plants in the school garden, and caring for and planting trees; the girls are encouraged to give back to the village by teaching the younger children.